 Long Battery Life

-Wearable device suffer similar charge problems.
-I get between four to six days of daily use out of the Oura Ring, depending on how much I use the on-demand Moment feature.
+Not Oura.
+One single charge last me between five to six days, depending on how much I use the on-demand Moment feature.

 This thing lasts.

-I initially worried about the material and it breaking.
-Since I do atypical activities like rock climbing, take it in saunas and ice baths, and motorcycling.
+I initially worried about the ring breaking.
+Since I do rough activities like rock climbing, exposure it to the intense temperatures of saunas and ice baths, and the impacts of motorcycling.
 I’ve banged it into all kinds of things.
-My ring has held up incredibly.
+My Oura Ring has held up incredibly.

-While I’ve managed to destroy three wrist-mounted wearables, in the same timeframe, this thing barely has a scratch.
+While I’ve managed to destroy three wrist wearables, in the same timeframe, this thing barely has a scratch.

-Since wearables sit on the body all day long, I am especially careful.
+Since wearables directly touch your skin all day long, I am careful.
 Taking precaution cannot hurt.

 Cons of the Oura Ring